On functions with given boundary data and convex constraints on the gradient: An application to a special class of supremal variational problems

-In the setting of supremal functionals it is natural to consider the so-called class of absolute minimizers instead of the bigger class of optimal solutions of the \eqref{supremal}. \begin{defn} An absolute minimizer for \eqref{supremal} is a function $u\in W^{1,\infty}(\Omega)\cap C(\bO)$ such that $u=g$ on $\pO$ and for all open subset $V\subset\subset \Omega$ one has
+\end{prp} \begin{proof} We have to prove that $\lim_{r\to 0}\mu(x,r)=\mu$.
+For every $r>0$, $\mu(x,r)\le \mu$, by Proposition \ref{1lipu}.
+Moreover, if we consider a curve $\gamma\subset \mathcal{U}$ passing through $x$ given by Theorem \ref{curveofcoincidence}, we have that $u(\gamma(s))-u(x)=d(x,\gamma(s))$, proving that $\mu(x,r)=\mu$ for every $r$. \end{proof} Minimizing a supremal functional is a global problem rather than a local one.
+This leads often to lack of uniqueness if the minimizers, which in general are not minimizers if one restrict the problem to an open subset of the initial set.
+That is why it is natural to consider the so-called class of absolute minimizers instead of the bigger class of optimal solutions of \eqref{supremal}.
+For reader's convenience we provide below the definition. \begin{dfn} An absolute minimizer for \eqref{supremal} is a function $u\in W^{1,\infty}(\Omega)\cap C(\bO)$ such that $u=g$ on $\pO$ and for all open subset $V\subset\subset \Omega$ one has